brooks42/pkto/README.md

 **Q: The DFC Kadabra has an ability that triggers when it enters the battlefield.
 That can't happen, so why is it there?**

 **A**: We want to be consistent with the DFC cards having the same abilities on the front and back sides.
 This also opens up potential design space for future generations if we want to have an effect that has cards enter already evolved.

-**Q: Eevee says "Evolve abilities of Pokémon you control cost 1 less to activate."
-Does that reduce Evolve From costs?**

-**A**: No, Evolve From is an alternate casting cost, not an ability.

 **Q: Why isn't [insert favorite Pokémon here] the color I think it should be?
 Your colors are bad and you should feel bad.**